zaikio/zai-docs/docs/changelog/2020-01-09_loom-requires-subject.md

     - Action required
     - Update
 description: >
-  It is now required that the JSON body includes a valid `subject` when posting events to the Loom API.
-The `subject identifies the Person or Organization that triggered the event.
+  From now on it is required that the JSON body includes a valid `subject` when posting events to the Loom API.
+The `subject identifies the Person or Organization in which context the event was triggered.
+The event will only be delivered to Apps that are connected to the subject and that have granted access to the specific event type.
 [Read more](/guide/loom/posting-events.html)
 ---